 - We saw how Export from AutoCAD o Microstation to csv or txt

 - Then we saw how to use the command concatenate In case of having bearings and distances in excel

 - And we saw a VBA application for Microstation that works in both ways

 But best of all was to learn from someone who in his comments told us about this tool that allows from an excel file to generate a dxf file, using the coordinates of x, y, z, an identification code and the level where We want it to be drawn.

 The application is called XYZ-DXF and you can download it here;

 1. The data of origin:

-This application is appropriate for information downloaded from a gps or total station, as long as the coordinates are UTM, means that its units in a Cartesian plane are in meters.
-The column of the code, is an identifier of the point, then the coordinates x, y, z and finally the layer we want to be drawn, these can be for example street axis, trees, boundaries, polygonal or any other feature that allows us to filter the data in AutoCAD or Microstation.
+This application is appropriate for information downloaded from a gps or total station, as long as the coordinates are UTM, it means that its units in a Cartesian plane are in meters.
+The code column is an identifier of the point, then the x, y, z coordinates and finally the layer in which we want them to be drawn, these can be, for example, street axis, trees, boundaries, polygonal or any characteristic that later allows us filter the data in AutoCAD or Microstation.

 * All points must have code.

 * All points must be entered one after the other, without leaving blank rows.